 Speech Language Pathology Jobs in USA with Visa Sponsorship

-Speech-language pathology roles are among the most consistently sponsored healthcare positions in the U.S. Employers regularly file H-1B and EB-3 petitions for qualified SLPs, and the master's degree requirement means most roles meet the specialty occupation standard without dispute.
+Speech-language pathology roles are among the most consistently sponsored healthcare positions in the U.S. Employers regularly file H-1B visa and EB-3 petitions for qualified SLPs, and the master's degree requirement means most roles meet the specialty occupation standard without dispute.
 For detailed occupation requirements, see the O*NET profile.

-See All Speech Language Pathology JobsOverview
+Find Speech Language Pathology JobsOverview

-Showing 5 of 2,014+ Speech Language Pathology jobs
+Showing 5 of 1,144+ Speech Language Pathology jobs

-See all 2,014+ Speech Language Pathology jobs
+See all 1,144+ Speech Language Pathology Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Speech Language Pathology roles.